Nintendo CEO says recovered enough from surgery to resume work

-OSAKA Japan (Reuters) - Japanese video game maker Nintendo Co’s Chief Executive Satoru Iwata said on Wednesday he had recovered well enough from surgery in June to remove a tumor in his bile duct to enable him to resume his regular work duties.
+OSAKA, Japan Oct 29 (Reuters) - Japanese video game maker Nintendo Co’s Chief Executive Satoru Iwata said on Wednesday he had recovered well enough from surgery in June to remove a tumour in his bile duct to enable him to resume his regular work duties.

 The veteran executive’s comments came as he presented Nintendo quarterly earnings in his first appearance before reporters since having surgery.
 He said he had lost weight, but felt healthier.